Rachel has taught internationally including in Germany, Italy, Mexico, and the Czech Republic.

 Through live, online, weekly classes, formatted specifically for today's workplaces, Year of Living Better helps individuals form steady mindfulness habits.
 In doing so, she and her team are helping busy people everywhere to live better.

-Year of Living Better® founder Rachel Kanarowski studied mindfulness at the UCLA Mindful Awareness Research Center (MARC), a division of UCLA Health housed within the Jane and Terry Semel Institute for Neuroscience and Human Behavior.
+Year of Living Better® founder, Rachel Kanarowski, is a UCLA-trained mindfulness facilitator with the Mindful Awareness Research Center (MARC), a division of UCLA Health housed within the Jane and Terry Semel Institute for Neuroscience and Human Behavior.

-She holds a 200-hour meditation teaching credential from Unplug Meditation, where she is an adjunct educator.
+She holds a 200-hour meditation teaching credential from Unplug Meditation and certification in Trauma-Sensitive Mindfulness with David Treleaven, Ph.D.

 She is the Mindfulness Education Lead for the Chicago Department of Public Health, where she has provided public health officials and staff with weekly stress-management training since 2020.